MutiatOba/2tier-architecture-deployment-aws/README.md

 Here are the steps that need to be taken:

--copy app
+- copy app
--install required dependencies
+- install required dependencies
 - ensure SG allows port 3000
 - npm install from the app folder location
 - npm start